zpgu/WebTerminal/README.md

 # WebTerminal
 #### Command line terminal via web browsers, for SSH/Telnet/TN3270 accesses (xterm.js with Java backend)

 Why another tool for terminal access?
-Plenty already available (in nodejs/python/...) one could argue, but as always:
+Plenty already available (in nodejs/python/...):
-* good to have choices, and not many with Java backend anyway
+* good to have choices, not many with Java backend anyway
-* it has some unique features
+* some unique features (session/screen sharing/suspend/resume)

 This application provides **terminal** access to any device that it can reach,  presenting it in your browser (w/ xterm.js), features include session sharing, suspend/resume sessions, multiple modes of access (ssh/telnet/tn3270) to various types of target